-Educators are increasingly expected to exhibit skills and knowledge of how to effectively use technology to enhance student learning.
+Educators are increasingly expected to exhibit skills and knowledge of how to use technology to enhance student learning effectively.
 The UEN Educational Technology Endorsement Program is grounded in the ISTE Standards for Educators and the Utah Effective Teaching Standards.
 Educators completing the endorsement will have gained these skills and knowledge.

-UEN offers three different paths to the EdTech endorsement including the Traditional Education Technology Endorsement, ISTE Teacher Certification, and the Leadership in Blended and Digital Learning Program.
+UEN offers two different paths to the EdTech endorsement including the Traditional Education Technology Endorsement and the Leadership in Blended and Digital Learning Program.
 These endorsement programs are designed by UEN and approved by the Utah State Board of Education.
 Credit earned in the program can also be used for salary lane changes.
-Coursework can be applied towards a Master degree program from either Southern Utah University or the University of Utah.
+Coursework can be applied toward a Master degree program from either Southern Utah University or the University of Utah.

 Traditional Educational Technology Endorsement

 The Traditional Technology Endorsement consists of 18 credit hours of coursework.
 The traditional endorsement will take at minimum one year to complete.
 Most participants complete the program in about two years.
 Courses can be taken in any order but must be completed within three years.
 The UEN-approved endorsement will only accept UEN courses listed below.
 UEN will not evaluate or approve courses from other organizations or districts.

 To participate in the Traditional Educational Technology Endorsement